PrimeTimeTran/rn-GoogleNews/README.md

 > **Key Points** 🔑📝

-- Loaders are important for letting the user know we're working to give them amazing content.
+- A lot of the work we do when we build apps is related to giving the user feedback.

 - We can open up web pages in our app by using `Linking`.

 - When something in our app may fail we should use  `try` & `catch` as a safety mechanism.

 ---

 ## Review 💻🤓🤔

+- Most apps requirie data of some form.
+- API's can be called to fetch dynamic data.
+- API requests are asynchronous.
+- APIs are unique and we need to study their documentation in order to use them correctly.
+- There are many public APIs [available](https://github.com/public-apis/public-apis).
+- `FlatList` is a React Native component used to render `lists` of items in a performant way.
+- There are many public libraries availaboe for specific use cases.

-### Accomplishments 🎯🥇🏆💯
+### Accomplishments 🥇🏆💯

 - [X] The user can see a list of news articles loaded from an API.
 - [X] For each article the user sees a title, source, link to read more, and hero image.
 - [X] The user can see how long ago the story was published in a human-friendly format; e.g. "15 minutes ago".
 - [X] The user can see the total number of articles they've fetched from the API.
-- [X] When the user scrolls to the end of the list, the app automatically fetches more articles and appends them to the list of current articles(adds).
+- [X] When the user scrolls to the end of the list, the app automatically fetches more articles and appends them to the list of current articles(adds them to the bottom of our list).
 - [X] If the user pushes the "read more" button then the app opens up the article in the phones default browser.
 - [X] If the api request fails, the app should prompt the user.
 - [X] If the app is fetching additional articles, the user should be prompted accordingly.